keptn/keptn.github.io/content/docs/0.8.x/manage/shipyard/index.md

             - name: "release"
 ```

-**Example:** I would like to add a process (additional sequence) that covers a failed delivery in the production stage by a notification and rollback task.
+**Use-case:** I would like to add a process (additional sequence) that covers a failed delivery in the production stage by a notification and rollback task.

 *Updated shipyard:*